BitBoxSwiss/user-guides/bitbox02/Troubleshooting/mew_troubleshooting.md

 ```
 2. To stop the bridge run: `$ sudo systemctl stop bitbox-bridge`
 3. To re-start the bridge run: `$ sudo systemctl start bitbox-bridge`

-If you are still experiencing issues, please contact support@shiftcrypto.ch